-As part of responsible product design, we are committed to continuously improving the environmental performance and functionality of barrier paper packaging.
-As part of this commitment, we are developing the next generation of recyclable paper packaging solutions with our R&D partner DELSCI.
+In our pursuit of responsible product design, we continuously enhance the environmental performance and functionality of barrier paper packaging.
+This commitment drives our collaboration with R&D partner DELSCI, propelling us toward the next generation of recyclable paper packaging solutions.

 base papers need to work in unison with barriers to facilitate recycling

 Paper alone cannot provide sufficient functionality for many packaging applications.
 This is why a barrier is added to paper packaging as a simple way to achieve the desired functionality.
 These necessary barriers allow for the required performance against oxygen, aroma, fat, and water vapor.
 However, as stated, they make recycling difficult or impossible.
 Therefore, the optimal solution is barrier paper, which will offer the required functional benefits, without negatively affecting the recyclability of the packaging.